ajacques/puppet-postfix/README.md

 puppet-postfix
 ==============

-This is a Puppet configuration module to be used to install and configure Postfix.
+This is a Puppet configuration module that can be used to install and configure Postfix.

+## Dependencies ##
+This module makes use of a few other Puppet modules if they are installed and enabled, but they are not required to function.
+* ajacques/puppet-monit - Will create a new service monitor to ensure that the Postfix process is running.
+Also has a few conservative resource constraints

 # Examples #
 Enable port 587:

+This will tell Postfix to start listening on the MSA (submission, TCP port 587) port and accept only SASL authenticated email messages.
 <pre><code>
 postfix::server_port {'postfix_submission':
 	service_name => 'submission',